To make “sauté” is a learned skill, but it’s one with just a few basic requirements.

 A sauté pan’s sloped sides not only assist you in releasing the ingredients toward the pan’s lip and into the air, but the sloped sides also encourage the steam from the foods to release into the air instead of being trapped in the pan, which would prevent the products from browning and cooking as quickly.

 There are pans that look similar to sauté pans in the stores, but they are not called sauté pans.
-They may be called skillets or fry pans, but their design is best suited to pan frying as I mentioned earlier.
+They may be called skillets or fry pans, but their design is best suited to pan frying.
 In French, this straight-sided pan is called a Sautoir; a sauté pan is called a Sauteuse).

 - A 10”-to-12” diameter pan with a non-stick surface